 The Polar Ignite 2 is the sequel to Polar Ignite

 Polar introduced both the Ignite 2 and Vantage M2 in a sports watch shake-up.
 A significant portion of the latest Polar Ignite 2 is an aesthetic upgrade.
-A glitzy Swarovski edition joins new colours, and an etched bezel adds a touch of elegance.
+A glitzy Swarovski edition joins new colors, and an etched bezel adds a touch of elegance.

-It is available in champagne (gold), pink, blue and purple.
+It is available in champagne (gold), pink, blue, and purple.
 The Ignite 2 was always directed (though not exclusively) at women, even more than the remainder of the Polar lineup – but it doesn’t skimp on features.

-The Ignite 2 includes GPS monitoring, 100 sport profiles, detailed sleep and recovery info, and FitSpark exercise tips, as well as a Weekly Summary feature that tracks your progress.
+The Polar Ignite 2 includes GPS monitoring, 100 sport profiles, detailed sleep and recovery info, and FitSpark exercise tips, as well as a Weekly Summary feature that tracks your progress.
 Inevitably, heart rate is an essential aspect of the device, and it also includes regulated breathing modes.

 M2 Polar Vantage

-The Polar Vantage M2 was designed for serious runners, with a feature set that emphasises goal-based training.
+The Polar Vantage M2 was designed for serious runners, with a feature set that emphasizes goal-based training.
 It is priced lower than the Vantage V2, one of the most statistics-heavy sports watches offered today.

-The FuelWise feature (as seen in the GritX outdoor watch) is carried over to the Vantage M2, assisting users in fueling for runs and races by alerting you whether to have a drink or snack.
+The FuelWise feature (as seen in the GritX outdoor watch) is carried over to the Vantage M2, assisting users in fueling for runs and races by alerting them whether to have a drink or snack.